ccamel/awesome-ccamel/README.md

 - [pytorch/pytorch](https://github.com/pytorch/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 - [rchakode/kube-opex-analytics](https://github.com/rchakode/kube-opex-analytics) - 🎨 Kubernetes Usage Analytics Engine & Dashboards for Cost Allocation and Capacity Planning - Hourly Trends, Daily and Monthly Accounting.
 Actively tested against AKS, EKS, GCP, OKE, and OpenShift.
+- [redblock-ai/imgflip-mcp](https://github.com/redblock-ai/imgflip-mcp) - A Meme Creation Protocol server for Claude and other AI assistants.
 - [reecepbcups/airdrop-tools](https://github.com/reecepbcups/airdrop-tools) - A suite of tools to airdrop under a variety of edge cases for the Cosmos Interchain
 - [reecepbcups/cosmos-state-exporter](https://github.com/reecepbcups/cosmos-state-exporter) - A CosmosSDK chain scheduled state exporter
 - [rennf93/fastapi-guard](https://github.com/rennf93/fastapi-guard) - A security library for FastAPI that provides middleware to control IPs, log requests, and detect penetration attempts.
 It integrates seamlessly with FastAPI to offer robust protection against various security threats.